Publicizing the Miracle of Chanuka in Times of Danger

 Apparently, the beraita is presenting three levels of publicizing the miracle:

-1. The ideal is to place them outside the door, where anyone passing by can see
+1. The ideal is to place them outside the door, where anyone passing by can see them;

 2. if one has no door opening to the public thoroughfare, they should be placed in the window where, even though fewer people can see them, they are still visible to the public;